Ahnentafel Chart

 16.

 Roger Peter Cartan (1822 - 1863).
 My father's father's father's father.
 Born February 1, 1822 at Claudy, County Derry, Ireland.
 His father was James Cartan.
 He had one brother, James, and three sisters (who never married), Annie, Catherine, and Sarah.
 Though his family were of relatively modest means, he had a very fine education and was a gentleman of fine literary taste.
 In 1841, while still in Ireland, he applied for but failed to obtain a job as schoolmaster at the Tirglasson School.
 Emmigrated from Ireland in the late 1840's.
 Upon arriving in America he became a school trustee, established a mercantile business on the edge of an Indian encampment in Brantford, Ontario and had no further communication with his family.
 Married Febrary 2, 1854 at Beloit, Wisconsin.
 They lived in a 1 1/2 story brick house on a 2/5 acre lot on Darling (street) near Wellington.
 He operated his business, a dry goods store, with a partner, Francis O. Dee.
 The Cartan and Dee store was a large building on the corner of Market and Colborne Streets in the center of Brantford.
 One fire which swept through the town on February 17th, 1860 did $8000 damage to the store (which was insured for only $5000).
-Died July 9, 1863 in another fire at his store.
+Died July 9, 1863.
 See love letter with picture and descendants.

 17.